-This is said to be as part of a push by McDonalds to change its image, but cynics like myself say that it is part of a push by McDonalds to make more money.
+This is said to be part of a push by Mcdonalds to change its image, but cynics like myself say that it is part of a push by McDonalds to make more money.
 And why wouldn’t they, that is what they are expected to do.
-Unfortunately too many people will be conned by the endorsement by Weight Watchers, and enter their stores and end up buying other things on the menu.
+Unfortunately, too many people will be conned by the endorsement by Weight Watchers, and enter their stores and end up buying other things on the menu.
 Even if a mum goes in and buys one of the healthier choices, and feels great about her Weight Watchers meal, she will likely still buy the kids burgers and fries.
-Don’t be fooled people.
+Don’t be fooled, people.
 Fast food can be part of your diet, just in moderation.
-And if you are treating yourself, why not buy what you are going to enjoy the most, which may not necessarily have the tick from Weight Watchers.
+And if you are treating yourself, why not buy what you are going to enjoy the most, which may not necessarily have the tick from Weight Watchers?

 Tags: fast food·McDonalds·weight watchers·weightloss